cbeery/how-to-set-up-github-pages/index.md

 ![](img/13-adding-my-content.png)

-To save your changes, scroll down and click the "Commit changes" button.
+To save your changes, scroll down and click the **"Commit changes"** button.

 All your life, you've clicked "Save" buttons to save your stuff, but this is nerd territory.
 Here you're not just "saving" your shit, you're "committing changes" to it.
-As far as you're concerned: same thing.
+As far as you're concerned: **same fucking thing**.

 ![](img/14-commit-change-button.png)